Migrations

 Applying Migrations

-To apply migrations to your local database:
+To apply pending migrations to your local database:

 Migration Best Practices

-- Add indexes for foreign keys and frequently queried columns
+- Add indexes for foreign keys and frequently queried columns.

-- Include RLS policies in the same migration as table creation
+- Include RLS policies in the same migration as table creation.

-- Never rewrite migration history after a migration exists on the target branch
+- Never rewrite migration history after a migration exists on the target branch.

 Local Enforcement